Main Home | Lighthouse | CatMom | Other Stuff | Messages

 If you were not happy with your reading for any reason, and you think the psychic was ethical and did his or her best, try to drum up the courage to tell him or her what you didn't like and why.
 Try not to complain to anyone else until you've done this.
 This gives the psychic a chance to correct things that may be driving away others as well, and to offer to make it up to you if he or she feels that is appropriate.
 Any legitimate psychic should be willing to hear what their customers did not like!
 If you don't get satisfaction, ask for your money back.
 Again, any legitimate psychic should be willing to refund your money.
 Now, it is true that there are some people who are unethical enough that they will get a good reading but ask for their money back anyway, and every business person knows that they will get such customers, but I hope you are not one of those, and that you will only ask for your money back if you truly feel you were not given good value for your money.

 On the other hand, if you liked the psychic enough to return to him or her again, do please recommend them to others.
 In this business, word of mouth and direct personal contact are very important—most people don't want to consult a psychic without having some personal assurance that it isn't going to be a terrible mistake, because the results are less tangible than, say, a new carburetor.
 (Usually!
-Though I have some psychic stories I can tell, such as the time I saw a spirit light a fire, or the time I worked for a client from 9 AM to 11 AM, and then it was 9 AM again. ...)
+Though I have some psychic stories I can tell, such as the time I had a spirit light a fire because I was cold and didn't want to get up, or the time I worked for a client from 9 AM to 11 AM, and then it was 9 AM again. ...)

 When recommending a psychic, don't worry about whether the psychic is "right" for someone else; that will all sort out in the wash.
 I guarantee it.
 A person will go to a psychic for their own greatest good, and they will know at some level whether the psychic you are recommending is "for them."
 The same is true for you, too, of course, You may have had a psychic recommended to you by "all" your friends, and yet for some reason you are not interested at all, or you consulted the psychic and were left feeling lukewarm, disinterested, and you can't really put your finger on why.
 There are many reasons why a psychic can be "for" some people and not others.